-In recent years, studies and the Alive Inside documentary have demonstrated that personalized music Playlist for older dementia residents have a positive outcome and minimizes what caregivers perceive as “disruptive” behavior.
+In recent years, studies and the Alive Inside documentary have demonstrated that personalized music Playlist for older as one of the remedies for dementia residents have a positive outcome and minimizes what caregivers perceive as “disruptive” behavior.
 In this most recent study, dementia residents had improved mood, more eye contact, smiling, face relaxation, and more responsiveness.
 This most recent study suggests that social workers in long-term care facilities use personalized music therapy as an intervention tool.
 For a link to the most recent study click here.

 Note, a personalized music playlist is important.
 The dementia resident is only going to respond to music that they personally enjoy or have fond memories of.